Where To Stay In Lake Garda Without A Car: 7 Best Towns

 If you are thinking of visiting Lake Garda with no car, you might be worried that you won’t get the full experience or that you’ll be stuck in one location.

 Although you will be tied to the public transport, it is frequent and goes far with options including bus, train and ferry.
-It is worth noting that east Lake Garda is much easier to explore without a car then the west side due to public transport limitations.
+It is worth noting that east Lake Garda is much easier to explore without a car than the west side due to public transport limitations.

 Getting To Lake Garda With No Car